oicr-ibc/cssscl/README.rst

 **Option B**

-Install the cssscl package directly to your python global dist- or site-packages directory as shown below: (**CAUTION: some of the python packages on your system might be updated if required by the cssscl package**)
+Install the cssscl package directly to your python global dist- or site-packages directory as shown below (**CAUTION: some of the python packages on your system might be updated if required by the cssscl package**):

 1. Download the cssscl package

    .. code-block:: bash

      $ wget --no-check-certificate https://github.com/oicr-ibc/cssscl/archive/master.tar.gz
-     $ cd cssscl-master
+     $ tar -zxvf master.tar.gz -C ./cssscl
+     # or use git clone
+     $ git clone git@github.com:oicr-ibc/cssscl.git

 2. Check that all packages necessary to run the cssscl are installed and are avaialble

    .. code-block:: bash

+     $ cd cssscl
      $ ./cssscl_check_pre_installation.sh

 3. INSTALL cssscl